numpy/numpy/doc/source/reference/internals.code-explanations.rst

 The first thing done is to look-up in the thread-specific global dictionary the current values for the buffer-size, the error mask, and the associated error object.
-The state of the error mask controls what happens when an error-condiction is found.
+The state of the error mask controls what happens when an error condition is found.
 It should be noted that checking of the hardware error flags is only performed after each 1-D loop is executed.
-This means that if the input and output arrays are contiguous and of the correct type so that a single 1-D loop is performed, then the flags may not be checked until all elements of the array have been calcluated.
+This means that if the input and output arrays are contiguous and of the correct type so that a single 1-D loop is performed, then the flags may not be checked until all elements of the array have been calculated.
 Looking up these values in a thread- specific dictionary takes time which is easily ignored for all but very small arrays.